JWST NIRSpec Spectroscopy of the Remarkable Bright Galaxy GHZ2/GLASS-z12 at Redshift 12.34: Conclusions

 We caution, however, that in-depth studies will be needed to consolidate the proposed scenario.
 The N/O ratio needs to be assessed on the basis of a robust detection of the N~III line in a higher-resolution spectrum considering the strong dependence of our measurement on the extrapolated continuum level at its position.
 Similarly, a high-resolution spectrum is needed to estimate the density and temperature of the ionized gas, to ascertain the presence of broad components due to AGNs or stellar winds, and to separate nebular and stellar contributions to the C~IV emission.

-The remarkable brightness of GHZ2 makes it accessible to a wealth of follow-up strategies, as showcased by the results described in this paper and by the MIRI detection discussed in a companion paper (Zavala et al., submitted).
+The remarkable brightness of GHZ2 makes it accessible to a wealth of follow-up strategies, as showcased by the results described in this paper and by the MIRI detection discussed in a companion paper \citep{Zavala2024}.
 As such, GHZ2 has the potential to become a reference object for understanding galaxy formation at only 360~Myr after the Big Bang.

 \facilities{JWST, VLT:Kueyen}